Sirona (goddess): Temples

 An elaborate shrine and temple complex at Hochscheid (Cüppers 1990) has already been mentioned.
 It was built in the second century CE around a spring, which filled a cistern in the temple.
 The remote location is thought to have been a pilgrimage site (Weisgerber 1975).
 It was destroyed in the third century, probably during the Germanic incursions of 250-270, and was never rebuilt.

-References in popular culture

-Food historian William Woys Weaver traces the origin of the pretzel to the worship of Sirona.

-There is a song dedicated to Sirona written and performed by Gavin Dunne, better known by the name of his music project Miracle of Sound.

-The curator of Wiesbaden's temple of Sirona, Iulius Restitutus, is one protagonist of the 21st-century Romanike novels.

-The 2023 video game Hogwarts Legacy contains a transgender character with the first name Sirona.
-She is the owner of The Three Broomsticks tavern in Hogsmeade.